On active and passive testing: -linear functions

-establishing the theorem. \end{proof} The above theorem immediately implies a lower bound for active testing of both $k$-juntas and $(n-k)$-symmetric functions. \begin{cor} $Q^{a}(\mathrm{Jun}_{k})=\Omega(k\log n)$ and $Q^{a}(\mathrm{Sym}_{n-k})=\Omega(k\log n)$ for $k=O\left(\log n/\log\log n\right)$. \end{cor} In Section~\ref{sec:Partially-symmetric-functions} we continue the investigation of active and passive testing of partially symmetric functions.
+establishing the theorem. \end{proof} The above theorem and its proof immediately imply a lower bound for active testing of both $k$-juntas and $(n-k)$-symmetric functions.
+This can also be applied to show lower bounds for other concise representation families, such as small DNF formulas, small decision trees, small Boolean formulas, and small Boolean circuits (see \cite{DLMORSW07}). \begin{cor} $Q^{a}(\mathrm{Jun}_{k})=\Omega(k\log n)$ and $Q^{a}(\mathrm{Sym}_{n-k})=\Omega(k\log n)$ for $k=O\left(\log n/\log\log n\right)$.\end{cor} \begin{proof} The same distribution $\pi$ from the proof of Theorem~\ref{thm:k-linear-active-LB} (uniform distribution over the $k$-linear functions) is supported on $k$-juntas (resp., $\left(n-k\right)$-symmetric functions) and these properties, too, are still $0.4$-nontrivial. \end{proof} In Section~\ref{sec:Partially-symmetric-functions} we continue the investigation of active and passive testing of partially symmetric functions.
 The following proposition summarizes what we know about passive testing of $k$-juntas. \begin{prop} $\Omega(2^{k/2}+k\log n)\le Q^{p}(\mathrm{Jun}_{k})\le O\left(2^{k}+k\log n\right)$.\end{prop} \begin{proof} The upper bound is obtained by applying Proposition~\ref{prop:passive-testing-upper-bound-by-learning} and Fact~\ref{fact:simple-PAC-UB}, as the number of $k$-juntas is $\binom{n}{k}2^{2^{k}}$.
 The lower bound is a combination of two separate bounds: \footnote{Although Corollary~\ref{cor:juntas-active-LB} only holds for $k=O(\log n/\log\log n)$, for larger values of $k$ its contribution to the lower bound is negligible. } $\Omega\left(k\log n\right)$ by Corollary~\ref{cor:juntas-active-LB} and $\Omega\left(2^{k/2}\right)$ for verifying that the input function is indeed a junta, even when the set of the influencing variables is known in advance.
-Indeed, assume we are given the input function with a promise that it is either a junta over the first $k$ variables or a random function.
-Distinguishing between these two cases requires a pair of inputs agreeing on the first $k$ variables, which is unlikely among $o\left(2^{k/2}\right)$ queries. \end{proof}
+Indeed, assume we are given the input function with a promise that it is either a random junta over the first $k$ variables or a random function.
+Distinguishing between these two cases is impossible unless we have a pair of inputs agreeing on the first $k$ variables; among less than $\frac{1}{2}2^{k/2}$ queries, we get such a pair with probability at most $\frac{1}{2}\left(\frac{1}{2}2^{k/2}\right)^{2}\cdot2^{-k}=1/8$. \end{proof}